ageev/Pi-hole/README.md

 ```
 4. all done!

 if you need to upgrade the container, stop it 1st.
 Run ```sudo docker system prune -a```.
 This will remove everything except the pi-hole config/logs folder and do the (3) again.

 # Step 2.
+Importing lists
+Default pi-hole lists are too unrestrictive.
+My average ad blocking rate for average home network is 20% with default list, 40-80% with additional ones.
+Download the lists.zip file.
+Go to pi-hole admin -> Settings -> Teleporter -> Restore and import the file content.

+# Step 3.
 Adding proper route to docker's macvlan network adapter
 Docker's macvlan adapters are available for LAN users, but are not available for DSM/Docker users.
 Generaly speaking that's not an issue, but if you want, for example, to add pi-hole to your home-assistant container running on the same docker (like I did) you need this.
 1. create a file in /usr/local/etc/rc.d folder with .sh extention (this is a DSM script autostart directory[1])
 2. chmod 755 <filename>